vezel-dev/celerity/README.md

 For more information, please visit the
 [project home page](https://docs.vezel.dev/celerity).

+## Building

+You will need the .NET SDK and Node.js installed.
+Simply run `./cake` (a [Bash](https://www.gnu.org/software/bash) script) to build artifacts and run tests.
+You can also run `./cake pack` to avoid running tests, or `./cake test` to just build and run tests.

+These commands will use the `Debug` configuration by default, which is suitable for development and debugging.
+Pass `-c Release` instead to get an optimized build.

 ## License

 This project is licensed under the terms found in